linsight/react-keyboard-event-handler/README.md

 ## Handling global key events

 By default, `KeyboardEventHandler` only handles global key events sourced from `document.body`.
-That is, key events fired without any `activeElement` or focused element.
-It will not handle key events sourced from form controls (e.g. input ), links or any tab-enabled(focusable) elements (i.e. elements with `tabIndex` attribute).
+That is, key events fired without any focused element (`event.target`).
+It will not handle key events sourced from form controls (e.g. input ), links or any tab-enabled(focusable) elements (e.g. elements with `tabIndex` attribute).

-Web browsers come with default keyboard behaviors with tab-enabled elements.
+Web browsers come with default keyboard behaviors for tab-enabled elements.
 It may be desirable to let the browser do its job in most cases.

 ```